Clubs and Organizations

 Professional Development & Real-world Experience

-Experiential learning is a cornerstone of the School of Energy Resources (SER).
+Experiential learning is a cornerstone of the Academic Progam at SER.
 We provide students with unparalleled opportunities to connect with industry leaders and visit regional energy development sites, directly applying classroom knowledge to real-world challenges.

 Students wearing hard hats looking at an oil rig in the field